mvrozanti/RAT-via-Telegram/README.md

 - Run `pyinstaller --onefile --noconsole C:\path\to\RATAttack.py`.
 - Once it is compiled successfully, find the `.exe` file in `C:\Python27\Scripts\dist\`.

+## Notes:

+- `/msg_box` is still in beta and may not work properly.
+- Keylogger may detect some keys improperly.
+Like pressing `shift+/` results in `/` instead of `?`.

 ## Disclaimer:

 <b>This tool is supposed to be used only on authorized systems.
-Any unauthorized use of this tool without explicit permission is illegal!</b>
+Any unauthorized use of this tool without explicit permission is illegal.</b>

 ## License: